01alchemist/TurboScript/docs/module/TurboScriptModuleSystem.md

 #### from WASM module
 Any compiled wasm module can be imported to TurboScript.
 Compiler will parse wasm module and generate declarations on the fly.

+## Special cases
+#### Module folder with multiple targets
+When a module folder contains index.wasm and index.tbs or index.ts.
+    TurboScript importer will parse
+ * If TypeScript, TurboScript and only contains declerations .